 Warning: this is a long article.
 I wanted to write about what happened when my wife and I were victims of distraction theft in Buenos Aires, the consequences of it, and how we’ve been trying to get past it.
 There was a lot to cover.
 But if you’re a traveller and don’t have the time or stomach to get to the end, I would say that the most important piece of advice I can give is to make sure you have a photocopy of your passport and a spare bank card stashed away somewhere safe.
 We did, and it saved our trip.

 We were only planning to be in BA for one day, and our mind was in other places.
-We were ten weeks into our travels, and had already visited several cities with far more dangerous reputations that the Argentine capital – Lima and Cusco in Peru, La Paz in Bolivia, Santiago and Valparaiso in Chile.
-We had read a lot about crime against tourists and were well aware of the tricks that can be played, and how careful you need to be in South America.
-In La Paz, we were told about the very crime that eventually befell us in BA.
+We were ten weeks into our travels, and had already visited several cities, some with worse reputations for petty crime than the Argentine capital – Lima and Cusco in Peru, La Paz in Bolivia, Santiago and Valparaiso in Chile.
+We had read a lot about scams against tourists and were well aware of the tricks that can be played, and how careful you need to be in some parts of South America, and indeed many cities of the world.
+In La Paz, we were told about the very scam that eventually befell us in BA.
 The fact we still became victims shows just how professional these criminals are.

 Our plan was to have a 24-hour stop in BA before getting a bus up to Iguassu Falls and heading into Brazil.
-We were very nervous about Brazil – talk in travel circles was that violent crime was on the rise, and it would not be safe.
+We were nervous about Brazil – talk in travel circles was that violent crime was on the rise, and it might not be safe.

 This was the setting as we arrived at the Retiro bus terminal at 9am on a Sunday morning, absolutely shattered after a long overnight bus journey from Mendoza.
 There was a light drizzle and we pondered getting a taxi to the hostel, but decided to walk seeing as it was only half an hour away.